osu-mist/github-testing-automation/README.md

 ## Logging

-GitHub Automator utilizes Python's logging module to log informational messages and error messages.
+GitHub Testing Automation utilizes Python's logging module to log informational messages and error messages.
 The logging mechanism is configured to output log messages to two separate files:

 - `info.log`: This file contains informational messages about the operations performed by the tool, such as successful creation of repositories, successful push of commits, etc.
 - `error.log`: This file contains error messages that provide information about any errors or exceptions encountered during the execution of the tool.